• Skip to primary navigation

 Prep.
 Dice the onion and thinly slice the cabbage using a sharp chef's knife.

 Sauté.
-Melt the butter in a sauté pan over medium-high heat, and add the onion, caraway seeds, and salt.
-Sauté until the onion is completely softened and just starting to caramelize.
-Add some of the cabbage, and toss to coat.
-Continue to cook until the cabbage wilts.
+Sauté the onion, caraway seeds, salt and pepper in melted butter over medium heat until the onion is completely softened.
+Add two-thirds of the cabbage, and toss to coat.
+Place the lid on the braising pan, and continue to cook until the cabbage wilts.

 Simmer.
-Add the stock and wine.
-Simmer uncovered for 10 minutes, and then add the remaining cabbage.
-Continue to simmer until the second addition of cabbage is softened, and almost all of the liquid is cooked off, about 5 minutes.
+Add the broth and wine.
+Cover the pan and bring to a simmer, and simmer for ten minutes over low heat.
+Add the remaining cabbage, toss to coat, and replace the lid.
+Continue to simmer until the second addition of cabbage is softened.
+Remove the lid and continue to simmer until almost all of the braising liquid is cooked off, about 5 minutes.

 Whisk.
 Whisk together the cream and mustard with a fork, and stir into the cabbage.
-This is the step that makes this braised cabbage dish so special.
+This is the step that gives this braised cabbage dish such fabulous extra flavor.

 Correct for any seasoning.